-SC I.1 and V.1.
+- SC I.1 and V.1.
 COMPLIANCE.
 No visible emissions, excluding uncombined water vapor.
 Testing completed once a year.
 Testing was completed on October 4, 2016 by RWDI Consulting Engineers & Scientists (RDWI).
-Testing results indicate zero visible emissions.
-SC I. 2, COMPLIANCE, PM emissions not to exceed 0.1lb particulate per 1000 lbs of exhaust air.
-Testing
+Testing results indicate zero visible emissions. - SC I.2 and V.2.

-SC I. 2.
 COMPLIANCE.
-PM emissions not to exceed 0.11b particulate per 1000 lbs of exhaust air.
+PM emissions not to exceed 0.1lb particulate per 1000 lbs of exhaust air.
 Testing conducted as requested by the AQD.
-At this time testing has not been requested.
+At this time testing has not been requested. - SC VI.

-SC VI.
 1 and 2.
 COMPLIANCE.
 Shall perform daily visible emission observations on all applicable emission points by either a certified or non-certified reader and keep records as specified in SC VI.2.
 As described above, the facility has removed the fans and filters for the ash/load-out building.
 The filters have been replaced with Styrofoam insulation board.
 According to the facility, visible emission readings are collected at the door ways of the ash load-out building.
-The facility performs visible emission readings on a daily basis as demonstrated by the "Ash Handling - Baghouse Stack Emission Form".
+The facility performs visible emission readings on a daily basis as demonstrated by the "Ash Handling Baghouse Stack Emission Form".
 There is no baghouse associated with EUASH-HANDLING; it appears the form is mislabeled.
-Records were provided for December 31, 2016 through April 14, 2017.
-During the inspection visible emissions were not observed.
+Records were provided for March 1, 2018 through May 4, 2018.
+During the inspection visible emissions were not observed. - SC VI.
+3. NOT APPLICABLE.
+Shall inspect any roof vent filters, insertable dust filters in wall-mounted exhaust fans, at a minimum every two weeks.
+There are no filters or fans to inspect. - SC IX.
+1, 2, and 3.
+NOT EVALUATED.
+Shall dispose of collected ash in a manner that minimizes introduction of air contaminants.
+Shall inspect and clean the covered ash trucks prior to leaving the site.
+Shall control spillage of excess covered ash trucks by discharging excess water to the sewer system.
+During the inspection the loading of ash trucks was not observed.